himanshu03jain/himanshu03jain/README.md

 ## I'm a Reactjs developer

-- 🔭 I just completed my first internship as DSA scholar at [TwoWaits pvt. ltd.]
+- 🔭 I had completed my first internship as a Reactjs developer at The Entrepreneurship Network.
 - 🌱 I’m currently working on MERN stack development
 - 👯 And favourite language is C++
-- 🥅 2021 Goals: Create awesome projects and contribute to Open Source projects
+- 🥅 2022 Goals: Create awesome projects and CP
 - ⚡ Fun fact: I love to listen music and play band